lisafast/lacnotredame/Content/about/2023BoardReport.md

 [Water testing report](/water/qualityreports/) presented by Lisa Fast

 * Thank you to Carole Doré and Rejean Vaillant for their continued volunteer work on water testing.
 Water testing samples on Lac Notre Dame and Usher were collected August 16.

-* The annual [Water testing report](/water/qualityreports/) will be updated with detailed test results when they're received.
-We added Disolved Organic Compounds to the testing this year, on the advice of our consulting biologist,due to the high milfoil levels and heavy rain in August.
-Brief summary here:
-* At Lac Notre Dame: NOT UPDATED Phosphorus and nitrogen levels are improved this year.
-E-Coli warning only at [Location 4](/map/maps/) - level measured was 50 CFU/100ml (safe to swim if below 100, safe to drink below 10).
-We are missing E-coli measure for location 6, which is often high as well.
-Water users on Ch des Generations should act as if their measurement is approximately 50 as well, and take suitable precautions.
-* On a positive note, NOT UPDATED -Coli levels were either not detectable or barely detectable at the other locations (2 Canada Geese nests hatched on the lake in the spring for a total of 1e1 geese.
-Keep them off your property with these ideas: [Goose action plan](/Content/water/gooseaction/)
+* **Lac Notre Dame August 16th, 2023 summary:** E-coli levels are generally low, with 6 of 8 locations almost undetectable. **Exceptions are [Location 4](/map/maps/), between Generations and Symons very high at 230 CFU/100ml - swimming is not recommended above 200 CFU, drinking water should have 0.
+[Location 6](/map/maps/)at Generations was also higher than the rest of the lake at 66. **Phosphorus is back down to quite low levels (this is good!), and nitrogen levels are within the usual range.
+Water clarity amidst the heavy August rains was lower than usual.

+* Recommendation: report the e-coli levels to the municipality given the recurrent e-coli results near locations 4 and 6 over the years.

+* **Usher Lake August 16th, 2023 summary:** E-coli levels in Usher Lake range from 10 to 26, which is better than many previous years.
+High levels of phosphates are seen at both inlets, which may increase the risk of blue-green algae.

+* Recommendation: Usher lake property owners should watch for and report any possible Blue-Green slicks (floats and looks like paint on the water surface)

 ## Water level report